jvandertil/blog/content/posts/2020-01-29_HostWebAppInAzure.md

 az group create --name $ResourceGroupName --location westeurope
 ```

-To host a WebApp an AppService plan is required, think of it as the webserver or web farm that will host the website.
+To host a WebApp an AppService plan is required, think of it as the web server or web farm that will host the website.
 ```powershell
 az appservice plan create --name $AppServicePlanName `
                           --resource-group $ResourceGroupName `